eldirinice/pyHS100/README.md

 **Feel free to submit patches as pull requests for further features!**
 ### Controlling the LED

-`led` command can be used to control whether the LED light on front of the plug is on or off.
+The `led` command can be used to control whether the LED light on front of the plug is on or off.

 ```
 $ pyhs100 --plug led